 Can they help me lose weight?

 What’s more important?
 When a food is labeled “sugar-free,” that doesn’t mean it’s free of calories.
-If you go in with a dieter’s mindset, you may think the words “sugar-free” give you license to eat more than you need.
+If you go in with a dieter’s mindset, you may think the words “sugar-free” give you a license to eat more than you need.
 While it is true that artificial sweeteners reduce the calorie content of foods, the difference is not very large.
 Eating “sugar-free” or “low-sugar” foods makes it easy to justify eating more, which quickly adds up to account for all (or more than) what was saved by the lower-calorie sweeteners.

-It is common for individuals who frequently consume artificially-sweetened products or who use sugar substitutes to have overstimulated sugar receptors, making them less sensitive to other, less sweet foods.
+It is common for individuals who frequently consume artificially-sweetened products or who use sugar substitutes to have overstimulated sugar receptors, making them less sensitive to less sweet foods.
 This results in people disliking less sweet foods, therefore eating less naturally sweet or unsweet foods and relying on the sweeter, more processed foods.

 We think buying into food products that advertise a lower sugar or calorie content is a dieter’s game.
-While we don’t want you harboring an unhealthy fear of sugar substitutes, we don’t want you thinking they’re the magic bullet for weight loss, either.
+While we don’t want you harboring an unhealthy fear of sugar substitutes, we don’t want you thinking they’re the magic bullet for weight loss either.